hanysalah/Design-Pattern-in-SV/BehavioralDesignPatterns/ChainOfResponsibility/README.md

 For both local (agent) scoreboard and global (environment) scoreboard, It may receive objects of many types.
 Each object may need a special handling before doing the comparison.
 Encapsulating the code for different types of objects into the same method will be the worst decision, verification engineer may take.

 ### 2- RAL predictor.
 In a special type of RAL predictor where registers are not only updated by direct Read/Write access.
-Instead, it could be changed due to other inputs change.
+Instead, they could be changed due to other inputs change.
 In this case, it would be a good option not to encapsulate all the handling algorithm into a single function in the predictor.

 ## Demo